 - 40% will never return to the site if it was difficult for them to use it the first time.

 The principles of a good interface are the same for websites, programs, and services.
-We have collected 17 main ones (and at the end you will find a small overview of how to test the interface for usability).
+We have collected 16 main ones on how to create a user-friendly design (and at the end you will find a small overview of how to test the interface for usability).

 A good interface should:

 The user interface is something that should be as clear as possible to most people.
 If a person, having opened an application or visited a website, does not understand how to use it or doesn’t understand app / website navigation, then after pressing different buttons at random for a few seconds, they will be disappointed and leave the resource.
 Most likely forever.

 An intuitive interface is one in which:

 1) all elements are built according to the principles of elementary logic and are easy-to-use.